Akecel/gabbro/README.md

   -o, --only string   print only one company based on the role [developer, publisher, porting, support]
 ```

-> Note that for the --only flag, you can chain the values to get several results, for example: developer,support
+> Note that for the --only flag, you can chain the values to get several results, for example : developer,support

 ### Help command